clamalo/studylm2/README.md

     * `* Serving Flask app 'app'`
     * `* Debug mode: on` (or off)
     * `* Running on http://127.0.0.1:5000` (This address might be slightly different, but look for `http://...`)
+    * *You should NOT see a warning about the GEMINI_API_KEY being missing if you ran the `export` command correctly in this window.*
 5. This means the application is running on your Mac!
 It hasn't opened anything automatically, though.
 6. Open your **web browser** (Safari, Chrome, etc.).
 7. In the address bar at the top, type the address shown in the Terminal (usually `http://127.0.0.1:5000` or `http://localhost:5000`).